BiG-CZ/BiG-CZ-Toolbox/Web_Services.md

 ## 4. ulmo, pyoos, and other general data access libraries
 - Check out [ulmo](http://ulmo.readthedocs.org) and [pyoos](https://github.com/ioos/pyoos/).
 The former is focused mainly on hydrological and met data, and the latter on oceanographic data; but they definitely overlap, and have a couple of duplicated readers.
 - ["SciPy discussions on Python water & met data access (including IOOS SOS) client libraries".](https://groups.google.com/d/msg/ioos_tech/ztzB5qEPpTc/SG2Uowoo_OQJ) A burst of enthusiasm of mine from July 2013.
 Still relevant, and cool developments have taken place since then.
-- There are now many ulmo and pyoos IPython notebooks from the community that can be shared and highlighted.
+- There are now many ulmo and pyoos Jupyter notebooks from the community that can be shared and highlighted.
 I'll do this later.
+- **11/6: Stub for update soon:** I recently created a Jupyter notebook that demos both ulmo and pyoos together, then combines time series responses from both (at least on a plot).
+I'll link to it once I've finalized the notebook and pushed it online.